forensictool/forensictool-plugin-skype/README.md

-# coex-plugin-task-skype
+# forensictool-plugin-skype
-A Forensic plug-in for Skype.
+A Skype plug-in for forensictool.
 Just run the application.
 The program resides in the source directory.

 Requirements: Qt5

-## Build plugin for coex:
+## Build plugin for forensictool:

 	$ ./build_lib.sh